Amy J. Palmisciano, RN is the program

 Clinical research assistant Luca Tomasi

-began in pulmonary research at Rhode Island Hospital in March 2015,
+began in pulmonary and critical care research research at Rhode Island Hospital in March 2015,

 Italian.
 Tomasi graduated from the University of Rhode Island with a